Penrose-Library/PenroseLibrary-Web/content/pages/faculty_services.md

 4.Policies and provisions for re-use, re-distribution, and the production of derivatives.
 5.Plans for archiving data, samples, and other research products, and for preservation of and access to them.

 Some Directorates, Offices, Divisions, and Programs have specific requirements beyond those outlined above.
-Please check the[NSF website](https://www.nsf.gov/bfa/dias/policy/dmp.jsp) to find out whether your grant proposal will require additional components.
+Please check the [NSF website](https://www.nsf.gov/bfa/dias/policy/dmp.jsp) to find out whether your grant proposal will require additional components.

 ### Some questions to consider